smaclell/smaclell.github.io/_posts/2015-09-18-parameterized-tests-made-simple.md

 {% endhighlight %}

 We can do better.
-Thankfully NUnit allows you to create [parameterized tests][parameterized] using a special attributes.
+Thankfully NUnit allows you to create [parameterized tests][parameterized] using special attributes.
 Using these attributes, we can dramatically reduce the duplicate code in the tests.

-In order to use these steps you need to do the following:
+In order to use these attributes you need to do the following steps:

 1. Promote constant values you want to parametize into parameters on the test method
 2. Apply the attributes to define the cases you want to cover